pypa/setuptools/docs/userguide/pyproject_config.rst

    directive for ``tool.setuptools.dynamic.version``.

-.. [#attr] ``attr`` is meant to be used when the module attribute is statically specified (e.g. as a string, list or tuple).
+.. [#attr] ``attr`` is meant to be used when the module attribute is statically specified (e.g. as a string).
 As a rule of thumb, the attribute should be able to be parsed with :func:`ast.literal_eval`, and should not be modified or re-assigned.